MeghanathMC/DevLabs/updatedPrd.md

-# HackFolio - Updated Product Requirements Document
+# DevLabs - Updated Product Requirements Document

 ## 1. Executive Summary

 ### 1.1 Product Vision
-HackFolio is a comprehensive portfolio aggregation platform designed to help developers showcase their hackathon projects, achievements, and technical skills through professional, customizable portfolios.
+DevLabs is a comprehensive portfolio aggregation platform designed to help developers showcase their hackathon projects, achievements, and technical skills through professional, customizable portfolios.

 ### 1.2 Problem Statement
 Developers participate in numerous hackathons and coding competitions but lack a centralized platform to: